(This post may contain affiliate links. Please read our disclosure policy for more information.)

 1. Eat the cold things first

-Plan camping meals around perishable foods, so that you’re eating cold items first.
+Plan camping meals around perishable foods so that you’re eating cold items first.
 Peanut butter and jelly sandwiches are on the lunch menu after turkey sandwiches.
-Pasta is served after the hot dogs have been eaten.
+Serve perishable hot dogs before shelf-stable pasta.

 2. Freeze food that will be eaten later

 A lot of camping food is freezer friendly.
-Soups and stews, raw meats, and bottled drinking water can all be packed frozen if not getting used in the first day or two.
+Pack frozen soups and stews, raw meats, and bottled drinking water if you won’t use them in the first day or two.

 Getting the Most Out of Your Cooler